adityamudgil2505/News-Room/README.md

 4. Now for installer application `npm run dist`
 5. For particular OS application `npm run package-mac` or `npm run package-win` or `npm run package-linux`

+## Tips to start contributing
+1. Make changes to angular project then `ng build --aot`
+2. Then run `npm run electron`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.